cucumber-attic/cucumber-ruby-tcl/README.md

     require 'cucumber/tcl'

-You should now be able to start writing features, and implementing the step definitions in tcl.
-These should be placed in a tcl file below the features directory.
-To create the step definitions, the cucumber-tcl extension adds Given, When, Then and And procs for you to call, for example:
+You should now be able to start writing features, and implementing the step definitions in Tcl.
+These should be placed in a `.tcl` file below the features directory.
+To create the step definitions, you're provided with `Given`, `When`, `Then` and `And` procs for you to call, for example:

     Given {^I am a logged in user$} {
       puts "I'm a logged in user